kpunderwood6/ScreenZone_Summary/README.md

 + Total sales for the loyalty program members grew 614% in 2020 starting at $415K in 2019, with continued growth of 64% in 2021, but saw a 44% decrease in 2022.
 Non-members saw a 108% growth increase, but declined every year after 2020.
 + AOV growth for loyalty program customers saw a 2% decrease from $249 in 2021 to $245 in 2022, whereas non-members saw an 18% decrease in AOV from $261 to $214.
 + Ultimately, Loyalty program members outspent non loyalty members by $609K in 2021 and $480K in 2022.
-+ 20% of customers had at least 2 different orders.
-Within this repeat customer rate, only 35% were loyalty program members.
++ Only 35% of repeat customers were loyalty program members.
 + The Apple iPhone was not ordered by a loyalty program customer during the entire four-year period.

 <div align="center">